MasterChenb0x/blackjack-trainer/README.md

 ###### This is not designed for use at a Vegas table, but rather to prepare your mind before going to a table.

+###11/05/2016
+Moved the ace checker so the user can know the had before decidibg on 1 or 11.

 ###11/04/2016
 Revisited code and tried to condense.
 Still working on it.
 Fixed most major breaks, but will need to clean that up a bit too with Exception handlers.